OpsMx/enterprise-spinnaker/charts/oes/README.md

 		kubectl create serviceaccount -n kube-system tiller
 		kubectl create clusterrolebinding tiller-binding --clusterrole=cluster-admin --serviceaccount kube-system:tiller helm init --service-account tiller --wait
-- Docker registry credentials is setup as a secret in Kubernetes, optionally specifying the namespace OES will be deployed to

-		kubectl create secret docker-registry oes-repo --docker-username=your_username --docker-password=your_password --docker-email=opsmx@example.com [--namespace mynamespace]

-	The namespace must exist before you run the command.
-If it does not exist,

-		kubectl create namespace mynamespace

-  If you name your secret something other than oes-repo, you need to update the key k8sSecret in values.yaml.

-	Before you install OES, please send an email to spinnaker-poc@opsmx.io requesting access to the OES images.
-We would require your dockerhub id to grant you access.
-If you do not already have a dockerhub id, you can get one at https://hub.docker.com/.

-- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.

 ## Deploying OpsMx Enterprise Spinnaker Extensions (OES) Spinnaker